Kometa-Team/Kometa/docs/home/guides/assets.md

 * Replace `.ext` with the image extension

-* When `asset_folders` is set to true you can also nest movie/show folders inside other folders, but you must specify how deep you want to search because the more levels to search the longer it takes.
+* When `asset_folders` is set to `true` movie/show folders can be nested inside other folders, but you must specify how deep you want to search because the more levels to search the longer it takes.

 * You can specify how deep you want to scan by using the [`asset_depth` Setting Attribute](../../config/settings.md#asset-depth).